sstorie/presentation-0-60-with-angular2-and-visual-studio/README.md

 That will get you at step 4 of the code and you can experiement from there.

+*Note, some of the steps contain a folder called `source`.
+Please ignore this as it was a mistake I'm not sure how to go about correcting without rebuilding the repo steps.
+The `WeatherHistory` folder contains the real code.*

 ## Related blog posts

 I also wrote up a couple of blog posts that go into some more detail about my experiences using Visual Studio for API and Angular 2 development.
 Here are the links to those: